25+ Gobi Desert Facts From Dunes to Dinosaur! (Free Printables)

 Southern Mongolia is famous for its widely known Gobi Desert.
 This region of the planet is famous for its unique ecosystems and natural formations, as well as various types of endemic flora and fauna.

-This vast desert is hence well-known as the fifth largest desert in the world, covering an area of 500,000 square miles.
-However, this desert is not only full of orange sands but there are also some other interesting features of this desert.
-So, in this article, we will explore some really amazing facts about the Gobi Desert.
+This vast desert is hence well-known as the fifth largest in the world, covering an area of 500,000 square miles.
+However, this desert is not only full of orange sands; it also has some other interesting features.

 Interesting Gobi Desert Facts

-It is a rain shadow desert:
+The Gobi is a rainshadow desert:

 Gobi Desert

 This desert is located on the dry side of a mountain range.
 Mountains block the clouds from releasing their water and force them to rain on the other side, called the windward side.
-This dry side is known as the leeward side.

-For this Gobi Desert, the mountain range that mainly blocks the wind is the plateau, known as the Tibetan Plateau to the south.
 Just like the Gobi Desert, another rain shadow desert is the Atacama Desert in Chile.
-Also, the Mongolian word “gobi” means “waterless place,” which perfectly depicts its natural feature.
+Also, the Mongolian word “gobi” means “waterless place,” which perfectly depicts its natural features.

-It is Asia’s largest desert and the world’s sixth-largest:
+The Gobi is Asia’s largest desert and the world’s sixth-largest:

-It is almost 1300,000 square kilometers in area, and hence the Gobi Desert is the sixth-largest desert in the World.
+It is almost 1300,000 square kilometers in area, and hence, the Gobi Desert is the sixth-largest desert in the World.

 Gobi Desert